Um-E-Salma/Um-E-Salma/README.md

 # Hi there, I'm Um-E-Salma! 👋

 I'm an AI engineer and software engineer based in Multan, Punjab, Pakistan.
-For the past two years, I've been freelancing on platforms like [Fiverr](https://www.fiverr.com/users/umesalma339), working on a variety of projects.
+From 2021, I've been freelancing on platforms like [Fiverr](https://www.fiverr.com/users/umesalma339), working on a variety of projects.
 I'm passionate about leveraging artificial intelligence and software development to create innovative solutions.

 ## About Me